SmsNica/pdu/README.md

 PHP PDU Converter for GSM SMS
 =============================

-The following is a simple Pdu library for encoding and decoding PDU string
+The following is a simple Pdu library for encoding and decoding PDU strings

 Features